Sam M. Gibbons U.S. Courthouse

 The Intake Office is located on the second floor and open to the public Monday through Friday, 8:30 a.m. to 4:00 p.m.
 Courthouse hours are Monday through Friday, 7:30 a.m. to 5:00 p.m.

 The public entrance is on North Florida Avenue.
 All individuals entering the building are required to proceed through a metal detector and have any bags, packages, purses, etc. examined through an x-ray machine.
-Electronic devices, including cellular phones, lap top computers, sound/recording equipment, photographic/broadcasting equipment, are prohibited in the Federal Courthouse pursuant to Local Rule 4.11.
+Electronic devices, including cellular phones, lap top computers, sound/recording equipment, photographic/broadcasting equipment, are prohibited absent a court order.
+A standing order pertaining to attorney utilization of personal electronic devices in the courthouse has been issued.
+Please visit our Attorney Resource page for a copy of the order.
 Firearms, knives, pocket knives, chemical sprays and other weapons not specified are also prohibited.

 The Courthouse is fully wheelchair accessible with ramps on both sides of the main entrance, elevators, and a wheelchair height counter in the Intake Office.
 Please contact the Clerk’s Office if further accommodations need to be made.